ashleybaxter/iamashley/_posts/2017-02-14-what-channels-drive-the-best-quote-conversions.markdown

 layout: post
 title:  "What Channels Drive The Best Quote Conversions?"
 date:   2017-02-14
-banner_image: bulletproof_business.jpg
+featured_image: assets/images/posts/bulletproof_business.jpg
-tags: [business, jack, sales]
+tags: [business, with-jack, sales]
 ---

 When writing a recent business plan for an underwriter, I had to dive into Google Analytics to gauge what channels convert best for <a href="https://withjack.co.uk">With Jack</a>.
 This is something I should do regularly, _I know_, but juggling everything as a solo founder is hard.